Jeepkid3D/free_enginuity_answers/README.md

 i want a program like this to be avalibe for everyone on all devices

-hmu on twitter or insa if inerested @Jeepkid3D on both
+hmu on twitter or insta if inerested @Jeepkid3D on both